ionic-team/ionic-docs/docs/api/toast.md

 #### Toast Buttons Description

-Buttons containing text will be read by a screen reader.
+Buttons containing text will be read by a screen reader when they are interacted with.
 If a button contains only an icon, or a description other than the existing text is desired, a label should be assigned to the button by passing `aria-label` to the `htmlAttributes` property on the button.

 <Tabs groupId="framework" defaultValue="angular" values={[{ value: 'angular', label: 'Angular' }, { value: 'javascript', label: 'Javascript' }, { value: 'react', label: 'React' }, { value: 'vue', label: 'Vue' }]}>